elixir-lang/elixir-lang.github.com/_posts/2019-01-14-elixir-v1-8-0-released.markdown

 ## Time zone database support

-In Elixir v1.3, Elixir added four types, known as Calendar types, to work with dates and times: `Time`, `Date`, `NaiveDateTime` (without time zone) and `DateTime` (with time zone).
+In Elixir v1.3, Elixir added four types, known as Calendar types, to work with dates and times: `Time`, `Date`, `NaiveDateTime` (without time zone), and `DateTime` (with time zone).
 Over the last versions we have added many enhancements to the Calendar types but the `DateTime` module always evolved at a slower pace since Elixir did not provide an API for time zone databases.

 Elixir v1.8 now defines a `Calendar.TimeZoneDatabase` behaviour, allowing developers to bring in their own time zone databases.
 By defining an explicit contract for time zone behaviours, Elixir can now extend the `DateTime` API, adding functions such as `DateTime.shift_zone/3`.
 By default, Elixir ships with a time zone database called `Calendar.UTCOnlyTimeZoneDatabase` that only handles UTC.